 Researchers

-The following researchers have found and translated one or more of the Acts in this work:
+This is a partial list of researchers who have found and translated one or more of the Acts in this work:

 Isabella Azieb Debas graduated from the Johann-Wolfgang Goethe University in Frankfurt, Germany, with a Bachelor of Arts in History, and a Bachelor of Arts in Sociology in 2004, and a Master’s in Political Science, in 2008.